viv-cheung/frenglish-docs/docs/faq.md

 Afrikaans, Arabic, Armenian, Azerbaijani, Belarusian, Bosnian, Bulgarian, Catalan, Chinese, Croatian, Czech, Danish, Dutch, English, Estonian, Finnish, French, Galician, German, Greek, Hebrew, Hindi, Hungarian, Icelandic, Indonesian, Italian, Japanese, Kannada, Kazakh, Korean, Latvian, Lithuanian, Macedonian, Malay, Marathi, Maori, Nepali, Norwegian, Persian, Polish, Portuguese, Romanian, Russian, Serbian, Slovak, Slovenian, Spanish, Swahili, Swedish, Tagalog, Tamil, Thai, Turkish, Ukrainian, Urdu, Vietnamese, and Welsh.

+## What happens if I closed a PR from Frenglish?
+The content contained in that PR will NOT be translated in future Frenglish PRs.
+Only close Frenglish PR if you don't want this content to be translated by frenglish.
+You can always edit the text in the Frenglish PR and merge it

+## Are code snippets translated?
+No, code snippets are not translated and DO NOT count towards your translated words usage

+## How does overage work?
+You get charged every $100 in overage you accumulate during a period, or whatever overage user had when new period start (NOTE: currently we don't handle cancellation for this I just realized... will open ticket)

+## What happens if I upgrade my plan AFTER I entered overage?
+Whatever amount of overage you spent on your previous plan will be credited for this month.
+This means that if you spend $50 in overage in PRO, the first $50 in overage on your upgraded plan will not get charged